jayjaybillings/fire/docs/_posts/2016-11-06-astrophysical-reactions.markdown

 library.
 The REACLIB rates are parameterized by seven coefficients and can be computed as

-The rate is computed according to [Guidry, 2017],
+The rate is computed as

 $$ R = p_s*\sum_k R_k $$